burtonm3/SampleCode/README.md

 - This implementation will not handle large files because I simply just read until EOF.
 This could be easly fixed by reading the file line by line or in small blocks, and using somthing like yield to make sure that your not drinking from a fire hose.

 - I assumed that there is only one data set per file.
 It would make sense that you would possibly want multiple images in one file separated by a delimiter or somthing.
-But for this implementation I assumed one image per file.- The easiest way to trace through the program is to run/look at the AClientCanGetAImageFromAImageFile() method in the ImageLoaderTestData class.
+But for this implementation I assumed one image per file.

+- The easiest way to trace through the program is to run/look at the AClientCanGetAImageFromAImageFile() method in the ImageLoaderTestData class.